Skip to Content

 Bicyclist using bike path

-The Presidio has a 24-mile network of trails – some perfect for walking, biking, rolling, or strolling, some easy and some more difficult.
+The Presidio has a 24-mile network of trails – some perfect for walking, biking, rolling, or strolling, and some easy and some more difficult.
 Take your pick!
-A 2.7-mile route has been designed to be welcoming to everyone – whether you’re travelling by foot, bike, wheelchair or stroller.
-It showcases four scenic overlooks, the Presidio forest, and San Francisco Bay views.
+A 2.7-mile route has been designed to be welcoming to everyone – whether you’re travelling by foot, bike, wheelchair, or stroller.
+It showcases four scenic overlooks, the Presidio’s forest, and provide spectacular San Francisco Bay views.

 Trail Map